Objective C8: Protect and Enhance the Quality and Condition of our Urban Forest Canopy

 The City of Windsor currently maintains between 65,000 and 75,000 street trees and an unknown number of trees located in parks and natural areas.

-*A large amount of trees were planted in 2008, 2009 and 2010 to counteract the loss of many Ash trees killed by the Emerald Ash Borer.
+As shown in the chart above, the net difference between the number of City-owned street trees planted and removed has increased since 2008.
+Note: A large amount of trees were planted in 2008, 2009 and 2010 to counteract the loss of many Ash trees killed by the Emerald Ash Borer.

 What is the City of Windsor doing to increase the number of trees?